 Iannotti’s “never-never land” made its skiing debut on December 23, 1967.
 It was called “The Kingdom of Schuss” and declared itself a new nation.
 The Kingdom had its own border-control station, its own currency (Squaller), its own language (Schwiss), and its own time-zone (Central Fun Time).
 Daniel was King and his wife, Dorothy, was Queen.
 Their children were dubbed Prince Daniel and Princess Madelyn.

 After opening Schuss Mountain, like Deskin, Iannotti expanded the resort to include the Schuss Mountain Golf Course.
 Designed by Warner Bowen, its front nine holes opened in 1972.
 The back nine were added in 1977.

 Both resorts thrived for nearly 20 years.

-In 1985, Club Corporation of America saw value in both Shanty Creek and Schuss Mountain, and purchased both resorts.
-This merger was only bolstered by the grand opening of the Arnold Palmer–designed golf course, The Legend, which truly put northern Michigan on the map as a golfer’s destination.
+In 1984, Club Corporation of America saw value in both Shanty Creek and Schuss Mountain, and by 1985 had purchased both resorts.
+The merger was bolstered by the grand opening of the Arnold Palmer–designed golf course, The Legend, which truly put northern Michigan on the map as a golf destination.